 It was a moment I'll never forget.
 After a long day of working in my basement studio, I leaned back in my chair, sipping a margarita.
 I became aware of the paint-splattered cinder block walls.
 I fell in love.
 My studio walls gave evidence of my years spent in that basement: a diary.
 Why not let cinder blocks narrate my story?
 A concept was born.

-It took six months of experimenting to produce a realistic wall, inventing techniques along the way.
+It took six months of experimenting to produce a realistic wall.
 I had always painted on Belgian linen, but the weave of the canvas compromised the illusion of cement.
 In desperation, I tried a piece of silk.
 Voila, I had found my medium.
-But how do I justify such an unusual point of view?

 I am the only artist in the world who specializes in paintings of concrete blocks and cinder block walls.
-I offer you my singular vision in the hopes that you are as open-minded as the first collectors who took a chance on a Warhol soup can, a Lichtenstein cartoon, or a Pollack drip-pour.
+I seek open-minded collectors like those who took a chance on a Warhol, a Lichtenstein, or a Pollock.
 I hope you trust your instincts enough to embrace my unusual aesthetic.
 I want you to look at a painting of cement and say, "WOW!"

 Thank you for visiting my website.
 Please grab a cup of coffee and look at more of my artwork.
 I hope you bookmark and return often.
 Much love.